newnes/MQL5-Projects/README.md

-# MKTS-Projects Quantitative Research Lab
+# Projects Quantitative Research Lab

 Welcome to the quantitative research space where fractal mathematics and capital flow converge to create advanced trading tools.